Kaung-H-Hein/AI-Logical-Reasoning-and-Bayesian-Analysis/README.md

 - Evaluate each network for its ability to explain the joint probability distribution and how the factorisation aligns with the observed data.

 2. Perform Inference:
-- Conduct six inference tasks, such as calculating conditional probabilities (e.g., 𝑃(Temperature∣Umbrella), probability of bringing umbrella based on temperature), and compare the results across the different network structures.
+- Conduct six inference tasks, such as calculating conditional probabilities (e.g., 𝑃(Temperature∣Umbrella), probability of the temperature given that an umbrella is being carried), and compare the results across the different network structures.

 3. Evaluate Network Designs using Inference Models:
 - Assess the performance of each network in terms of accuracy, computational efficiency, and how well it captures the underlying causal relationships.